 Flying with your bicycle can be a real gut-wrencher.
-Aside from the handling surcharge that can sometimes rival your airfare, there’s also the risk that your baby will get mangled in transit.
+Aside from the handling surcharge that can sometimes rival your airfare, there’s also the risk that your baby will get lost or mangled in transit.
 Every time you fly, it’s a roll of the dice.
 The airline employee who checks your luggage and the baggage handlers at either end are the variables.
 You can stack the odds in your favor, however, by doing a little research and packing your bike with care.

 Read and compare each airline’s baggage policy before you book your flight.
 The fine print will likely help you decide which company to fly with.